cockpit-project/cockpituous/ansible/psi/README.md

 ------
 Sign into the OpenShift web console on https://api.rhos-01.prod.psi.rdu2.redhat.com with domain "redhat.com", your RedHat user name, and your Kerberos password.
 You need to be in the [front-door-ci group](https://rover.redhat.com/groups/group/front-door-ci) for this.

-The only change that was, and currently needs to be done manually is to add SSH and ICMP to the "default" security group.
+The only change that was, and currently needs to be done manually is to add SSH, HTTP, and ICMP to the "default" security group.
 This step may be automated in the future.

 Automation setup
 ----------------